hackerb9/vt340test/charset/README.md

 </ul></sub><i>

 Note: There is no SS0 (single-shift to G0) since it would be a no-op;
 G0 is already the default for 7-bit characters.
-Why is there no SS1 (single-shift to G1)?
-The answer is unclear, but one guess would be that it was presumed that usually GR would be set to G1 and therefore one could just send a byte with the eighth-bit high (characters 128 to
+But, why is there no SS1 (single-shift to G1)?
+The answer is unclear, but one guess would be that it was presumed that usually GR would be set to G1 and therefore one could just send a byte with the eighth-bit high (characters 128 to 255) to display any character from G1.
-255) to display any character from G1.
 Unfortunately, since UNIX systems now universally use UTF-8 for Unicode, there is a small but real need for SS1.

 </i></sub></ul>